 The M800 displays a keypad for modifying values.
-Press the \leftarrow 1 button and the transmitter will take over the value.
+Press the \leftarrow 1 button and the transmitter will store the value.
 Press the ESC button to exit the keypad without changing data.

-NOTE: For some value the unit can be modified.
-In this case the keypad shows a button with a u.
-To select another unit for the entered value on the keypad press the u button.
+NOTE: For some values, the units can be modified.
+In this case the keypad shows a button with a U. To select another unit for the entered value on the keypad press the U button.
 To return again press the 0-9 button.

 NOTE: For some entries letters and/or numbers can be used.
-In that case the keypad shows a button 'A,a,O'.
+In this case the keypad shows a button 'A,a,O'.
 Press this button to change between capital letters, small letters and numbers on the keypad.